 Appropriate and consistent limits will be established based on the children’s ages and developmental needs in order to ensure a safe and healthy environment for both the children and the early childhood educators.

-- Gently guiding children through transition times with song and rhythm
+- Gently guiding children through transitions with songs & rhythm

-- Providing positive reinforcement for all positive behaviours exhibited by the children, in order to promote the children’s understanding of what behaviours are expected and encouraged
+- Providing positive reinforcement for all positive behaviour to promote the children’s awareness of what behaviours are expected and encouraged.

-- Allowing children to make choices as often as possible; however, teachers will make expectations clear when it is not a matter of choice
+- Allowing children to make choices as often as possible; facilitators will make expectations clear when it is not a matter of choice.

 - Providing age appropriate explanations, for the limits that have been established; promoting the child’s development of independent self control